-"It seems appropriate to comment that both parties are perfectly right, provided that their belief is not too absolute: mathematical proof tells us that, under certain qualifying conditions, we are justified in expecting a normal distribution, while statistical experience shows that, in fact, distributions are often approximately normal."
-Cramer 1946, p.
-232. (Emphasis in original.)
+It seems appropriate to comment that both parties are perfectly right, provided that their belief is not too absolute: mathematical proof tells us that, under certain qualifying conditions, we are justified in expecting a normal distribution, while statistical experience shows that, in fact, distributions are often approximately normal.
+(Cramer [1946], p.
+232, emphasis in original)

-I have argued that the "certain qualifying conditions" are not satisfied in important cases-e.g., in quantitative genetics.
-For other examples (e.g., tensile strengths), I've argued that we often have little reason for assuming that the qualifying conditions are satisfied.
-I've also argued that distributions are "often approximately normal" only if we carve up the world the right way with our variables.
-Any explanation for the normality of normal distributions should take this into account, and CLT-explanations do not.
+I have argued that the 'certain qualifying conditions' are not satisfied in important cases-for example, in quantitative genetics.
+For other examples (e.g. tensile strengths), I've argued that we often have little reason for assuming that the qualifying conditions are satisfied.
+I've also argued that distributions are 'often approximately normal' only if we carve up the world the right way with our variables.
+Any explanation for the normality of normal distributions should take this into account, and CLT explanations do not.
 Moreover, it appears that normal distributions are not as normal as we once thought they were.
-There are many documented cases of data initially thought to be normally distributed turning out to be log-normally distributed (Limpert et al., 2001), or distributed in some other way (e.g., Wilson and Hilferty 1929).
+There are many documented cases of data initially thought to be normally distributed turning out to be log-normally distributed (Limpert et al. [2001]), or distributed in some other way (for example, Wilson and Hilferty [1929]).

-&lt;sup>19Thanks to Craig Callender for pointing this out to me.
+&lt;sup>19 Thanks to Craig Callender for pointing this out to me.

-All of this is not to say that CLT-explanations are never true.
+All of this is not to say that CLT explanations are never true.
 To the contrary, the CLT probably explains why, for example, sample averages tend to be normally distributed.
 However, note that sample averages are clearly sums of factors, and are often designed so that those factors are as close to being independent and identically distributed as possible.
-My arguments are only intended to show that often our CLT-explanations fail to be veridical-typically when the quantities in question are more naturally occurring (e.g., human heights) and have a composition much more complicated than that of simple averages.
+My arguments are only intended to show that often our CLT explanations fail to be veridical-typically when the quantities in question are more naturally occurring (for example, human heights) and have a composition much more complicated than that of simple sample averages.

 Finally, I've suggested that a promising alternative way to explain why a particular quantity is normally distributed is to appeal to the maximum entropy property that normal distributions have.
-This, in turn, may generalise into an explanation for why normal distributions, and many other distributions, are common in nature.
+This, in turn, may generalize into an explanation for why normal distributions, and many other distributions, are common in nature.